dimsemenov/Magnific-Popup/README.md

 - Website (examples & documentation) is in folder [website/](https://github.com/dimsemenov/Magnific-Popup/tree/master/website).
 - Documentation page itself is in [website/documentation.md](https://github.com/dimsemenov/Magnific-Popup/blob/master/website/documentation.md) (contributions to it are very welcome).

+## Using Magnific Popup?

+If you used Magnific Popup in some interesting way, or on site of popular brand, I'd be very grateful if you <a href="mailto:diiiimaaaa@gmail.com?subject="Site that uses Magnific Popup"">shoot me</a> a link to it.

 ## Build

 To compile Magnific Popup by yourself, first of make sure that you have [Node.js](http://nodejs.org/), [Grunt.js](https://github.com/cowboy/grunt), [Ruby](http://www.ruby-lang.org/) and [Jekyll](https://github.com/mojombo/jekyll/) installed, then: